NSAcctFinder/NSAccountFinder/README.md

 The native NetSuite home page footer looks like this:
  ![](http://i.imgur.com/OrrCn3P.png)

-And with the extension, this info is added this:
+And with the extension, this info is added:
 ![](http://i.imgur.com/9ODy42s.png)

  Enjoy!